torvalds/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

 	YUV formats.
     * - __u8
       - ``intra_quantiser_matrix[64]``
-      - The quantization matrix coefficients for intra-coded frames, in zigzag scanning order.
+      - The quantisation matrix coefficients for intra-coded frames, in zigzag scanning order.
 It is relevant for both luma and chroma components, although it can be superseded by the chroma-specific matrix for non-4:2:0 YUV formats.
     * - __u8
       - ``non_intra_quantiser_matrix[64]``
-      - The quantization matrix coefficients for non-intra-coded frames, in zigzag scanning order.
+      - The quantisation matrix coefficients for non-intra-coded frames, in zigzag scanning order.
 It is relevant for both luma and chroma components, although it can be superseded by the chroma-specific matrix for non-4:2:0 YUV formats.
     * - __u8
       - ``chroma_intra_quantiser_matrix[64]``
-      - The quantization matrix coefficients for the chominance component of intra-coded frames, in zigzag scanning order.
+      - The quantisation matrix coefficients for the chominance component of intra-coded frames, in zigzag scanning order.
 Only relevant for non-4:2:0 YUV formats.
     * - __u8
       - ``chroma_non_intra_quantiser_matrix[64]``
-      - The quantization matrix coefficients for the chrominance component of non-intra-coded frames, in zigzag scanning order.
+      - The quantisation matrix coefficients for the chrominance component of non-intra-coded frames, in zigzag scanning order.
 Only relevant for non-4:2:0 YUV formats.